 There’s nowhere better to sample fresh fish and seafood than on the Dalmatian coast, as well as other mouth-watering specialities such as peka and zrnovski makaruni.

 Embrace the wind and learn how to sail or windsurf around Korcula.
-Hire a kayak and paddle around the archipelago.
+Hire a kayak or SUP and paddle around the archipelago.
 Or take a boat trip and enjoy the stunning Korcula Island coastline.

 Try liquid gold